 In Pakistan, you could afford 50 Mbps internet speed for up to $20 a month.

 In theory, with 1 Gbps internet speed, a 1 GB file can be downloaded in 8 seconds.
 In many countries, such speed is the highest plan in the offer.
 However, the purpose of this report is not to prove if, and what for such a speed is needed.
 We only checked in which countries 1 Gbps internet is available for residents, and how expensive it is.

 According to Picodi.com data, in many countries, 1 Gbps internet is a high-cost luxury.
 In 24 out of 44 countries where providers offer such speed, a monthly price exceeds $50.
 Super-fast internet is the most expensive in Austria and Australia, at $220 and $231 respectively.
 On the other hand, the cheapest 1 Gbps internet is available in Romania, at just $9 per month.
-In South Africa, the 1 Gbps plan is on the pricey side — $100 a month.
+In Pakistan, the 1 Gbps speed is not available for an average internet user.

 This research covers 62 countries, including G20 countries, the largest English and Spanish speaking countries, as well as former USSR countries.